MAKEUP PRODUCTS (NON-PERMANENT)

 59224

-Contaminants and chemicals associated with cancer can be found in water, food, and various other common products.
-But, no sector of consumer products is susceptible to less government direction than cosmetics, including Lipstick.
-Although most of the chemicals and contaminants in cosmetics and personal care products likely pose very little risk, your exposure to a few is associated with serious health issues, such as cancer.
+Contaminants and chemicals associated with cancer are found in food and various other ordinary products.
+Yet, no area of consumer products is subject to less government oversight than cosmetics and other personal products, including Lipstick.
+Although most of the chemicals and contaminants in cosmetics in all likelihood present little risk, your exposure to some is associated with serious health concerns, including cancer.